The Project Management's Projects tab lets admin users create and configure projects within your tenant.

 To allocate licenses to a project, or track license usage for a project, click Licenses in the left pane.

-To add and remove load generators in your projects, click the button to view the Load Generators pane.
+To add and remove on-premises load generators for your projects, click the Load Generator button and select the On-Premise tab.

 |Add a load generator||